 Element Explanation Last response (local PC time) SM4 received its last response from the SMU at the date and time displayed here.
 Status Note: Depending on the following can be the status of the live data shown in the list below, displayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
-Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File &gt; Application Settings &gt; Live data ).
+Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File > Application Settings > Live data).
 Disconnected Connection to the SMU has been disconnected, displayed live data are no longer up to date.
-Preview This button, as well a vindow of the read out counter readings. as the PDF and Print buttons, are only active if have been successfully read out by clicking Re- PDF Used to save counte r readings in PDF format.
-Print There is no language cument will be printe F view of the counter readings on paper. e setting for the document to be printed.
-The dod in the language selected under SM4 ( File > -> General -> Language ).
-S Refresh Reads out the currer nt counter readings from the SMU.
+Preview Opens the preview window of the read out counter readings.
+This button, as well as the PDF and Print buttons, are only active if the counter readings have been successfully read out by clicking Refresh .
+PDF Used to save counter readings in PDF format.
+Print Used to print the PDF view of the counter readings on paper.
+There is no language setting for the document to be printed.
+The document will be printed in the language selected under SM4 (File > Application Settings -> General -> Language).
+S Refresh Reads out the current counter readings from the SMU.